drozdik-m/simple-fifo-queue/README.md

 Queue is a **way to queue your actions, data or whatever**.
 You will probably use a queue of some sort in BFS path searching algoritms.

 Queue is FIFO (first-in, first-out) structure.
-Queue remembers all added values in its inserted order into a queue.
+Queue remembers all added values in its inserted order.
 You can pick up the first and the last added element, delete the first (front) element and push a new element, at the end of the queue.

 ```javascript